aedobbyn/beer-data-science/present/brewsentation.md

 ========================================================
 In no particular order, some thoughts I've had plus suggestions from others:

-* Join this data on other data (e.g., Untappd or something scraped from the interwebs) to attach ratings and flavor profiles to some of the beers we have
+* Join on other data
+  * e.g., Untappd or something scraped from the interwebs that provides ratings and flavor profiles
 * Beer consumption: how is this trending over time, for each style?
     * What drives the trend?
 Supply or demand?
-        * i.e., do brewers brew more sours causing people buy more of them or do people start liking sours and cause brewers to brew more?
+        * Do brewers brew more sours causing people buy more of them or do people start liking sours and cause brewers to brew more?
 * Shiny features:
-    * Beer search
+    * Beer searchability
-    * Tooltips on hover
+    * Tooltips over each point on hover
 * Hierarchical clustering; what style is the mother of all styles?
-* Some funky model (neural net?) to generate beer names
+* Some funky algorithm to generate new beer names

 Cheers, all!